supabase/dbdev/docs/index.md

 ## Overview

-dbdev is a package package manager for PostgreSQL [trusted lanuguage extensions](https://github.com/aws/pg_tle).
+dbdev is a package package manager for Postgres [trusted lanuguage extensions](https://github.com/aws/pg_tle) (TLEs).
+It consists of a package registry to store and distribute TLEs, a CLI to publish your TLEs, and a Postgres extension to install TLEs in your database.

+If you want to install an extension from the registry, you will need the SQL dbdev client.
+Follow the [installation instructions](/dbdev/sql-client#installation) to install it in your database.

+If you want to publish your own TLE, you will need the dbdev CLI.
+Follow its [installation instructions](/dbdev/cli) to install it for your OS.